 How do I change it so that the Message tab is selected when the message it opened?

-The File tab is always colored in Outlook 2010; this doesn’t mean that it is selected.
+The File tab is always colored in Outlook 2010 and Outlook 2013; this doesn’t mean that it is selected.

 More likely is that you have minimized the Ribbon, which is why you don’t see the Home or Message tab by default.